parthsakpal07/my-todo-app/README.md

 React Todo App

-A simple and clean Todo application built with React and Vite.
+A simple and clean Todo application built with React + Vite + JS.

----

 ✨ Features